reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 Have you noticed how ``SomeWidget.factory()`` is used sometimes in the code so far, instead of just constructing the widget?

-Web applications have to be very economical about when it creates what.
-A :class:`~reahl.web.fw.Factory` is merely an object that can be used at a later time (if necessary) to create something--while passing it the arguments you want.
+A web application has to be very economical about when it creates what.
+A :class:`~reahl.web.fw.Factory` is merely an object that can be used at a later time (if necessary) to create something--using the arguments passed when the :class:`~reahl.web.fw.Factory` was created.

 When creating a :class:`~reahl.web.fw.UserInterface`, for example, it does not make sense to create all the